 Mixing and matching materials is another great option.
-A favorite among homeowners is to use butcher block countertops on a kitchen island, and use natural stone on the rest of the counters.
+A favorite among homeowners is to install butcher block countertops on a kitchen island, and use natural stone on the rest of the counters.
 This adds a lot of visual interest and warmth to a kitchen’s ambiance.

-How to Save On the Cost of Countertops
+How to Save on Countertops

 Installing new countertops is one of the most expensive items on the bucket list of kitchen remodeling.
-However, if you are on a tight budget, there are ways to save money, while still getting a beautiful product that you will love using.
+However, if you are on a tight budget, there are ways to save money, while still getting a beautiful counter that you will love using.

 Plain colors cost less

 Whether you want a natural stone (granite, marble, soapstone) or quartz, the rule of thumb is that patterns and fancy color variations cost 30-40% more than more uniform looking slabs.